richardandersen/DSEDiagnosticAnalyticParser/README.md

 ```
 Below settings are used for processing of Excel worksheets/workbooks:

-**MaxRowInExcelWorkSheet** -- The maximum number of Excel rows in an individual worksheet.
+**MaxRowInExcelWorkSheet** -- The maximum number of Excel rows in an Log or stats individual worksheet (not the main workbook).
 If this limit is reached a new worksheet is created.
 Default 500,000

-**MaxRowInExcelWorkBook** -- The maximum number of Excel rows in the whole workbook.
+**MaxRowInExcelWorkBook** -- The maximum number of Excel rows in the whole log or stats workbook(s) (does not apply to the main workbook).
 If this limit is reached a new workbook is created.
 Default 1,000,000

+**DivideWorksheetIfExceedMaxRows** -- 1 (Enables)/0 (Disables) this behavior.
+If enabled and the internal data table's row count exceeds the EPP's maximum number of rows for a worksheet, the rows are divided into multiple worksheets.
+The default is  1 (Enable)
+	**Warning:** This can split the base worksheets in the main workbook that will result in the pivot tables containing incomplete information.
+			If MS-Excel 64-bit is being used, the divided worksheets can be merged into one base worksheet and refresh all pivot tables should fit this issue.

 **LogExcelWorkbookFilter** -- This is a filter that is applied to only log entries when loading into Excel.
 The default is no value (null).
 See http://www.csharp-examples.net/dataview-rowfilter/ for more information.
 Below is an example of a filter:
     "[Timestamp] >= #2016-08-01 15:30:00#"
 ```